atrosekta/rust-electrical-wiki/content/utils.md

 - These allow for modification of modular cars by adding or removing modules.
 - Lets anyone add or remove code locks.
 - Store cars on a powered lift to prevent decay.
-- Cannot be picked up with a Hammer.
+- Can be picked up with a Hammer.

 ---